th2-net/th2-conn-generic/conn-fix/README.md

 # Determines if milliseconds should be added to timestamp fields.
 Only available for AML 3
 millisecondsInTimeStampFields: true

 # Determines if microseconds should be added to timestamp fields.
 Only available for AML 3.
-This value is more priority than 'Milliseconds In Time Stamp Fields'
+This value is more prioritized than 'Milliseconds In Time Stamp Fields'
 microsecondsInTimeStampFields: false

 # Receive limit in bytes to emulate Slow Consumer